Want to know a bit more about us? Well you've definitely clicked on the right tab, no doubt.

 It's insansity NOT to think it.
 These programs we use, Facebook, Instagram, YouTube, LinkedIn, Google, all of these platforms know more about us than we have any right to actually know.
 Remember when you used to 'check in' on Facebook at places you liked?
 Well now if I'm advertising for that restaurant I can target you, I can target you if you live in the general area, I can target you if you like a certain magazine or meal or any of hundreds of different tricks we have access to as digital marketers.

-Now I know I've gotten a bit off topic here, and I DO apologies for wasting your prescious time, I just wanted to point out the fact that what we do is extremely powerful, and after I had transitioned from traditional into digital completely, I become an absolute GUN with online marketing and advertising.
+Now I know I've gotten a bit off topic here, and I DO apologies for wasting your prescious time, I just wanted to point out the fact that what we do is extremely powerful, and after I had transitioned from traditional into digital completely, I had become an absolute GUN with online marketing and advertising.

 It will be the best decision you and your business make all year, every year.